fenago/spark-dev3600/DEV360/Lab_1.md

 **Objectives**

--Load data into Spark DataFrames using the Interactive Shell
+- Load data into Spark DataFrames using the Interactive Shell

--Explore the data in the DataFrame
+- Explore the data in the DataFrame

 **Note:** For a review on DataFrame actions and functions, refer to the Appendix.